 “The difference between a sport and work-related injury is the mechanism by which the injury happens.
 Helping patients return to their pre-injury levels of activity should be no less important in either group.”

-He sits on the RFU Medical & Sports Science Technical Advisory Group; he is an MSc supervisor and examiner at University College London and a faculty member for the RFU Immediate Care in Sports course.
+He is an advocate of education lecturing and examining on the SEM MSc course at University College London.
+He is a faculty member of the RFU Pre-Hospital Immediate Care in Sports (PHICIS) course.

 Dr Adejuwon is a Honorary Consultant at University College Hospital London NHS Trust and has private practices at The Institute of Sports Exercise and Health (ISEH), and The Wellington Hospital Elstree Outpatient Centre.

 Dr Adejuwon sees all musculoskeletal injuries but has a particular interest in injuries that arise from collision and combat sports (rugby codes, martial arts), functional fitness (Cross-fit and similar HIIT programmes) and concussion management.